-The term 'saltwater cultured pearl' (5.169) shall only be used for cultured pearls cultured in bodies of saltwater.
-When making reference to a saltwater cultured pearl, the words 'cultured pearl' do not need to be preceded by the word 'saltwater' but shall, prior to the closing of the sale, require a verbal explanation only that it is a cultured pearl, this applies also in the event of a written presentation.
+The term 'saltwater cultured pearl' (5.173) shall only be used for cultured pearls cultured in bodies of saltwater.
+When making reference to a saltwater cultured pearl, the words 'cultured pearl' need to be preceded by the word 'saltwater' prior to the closing of the sale, a verbal explanation that it is a saltwater cultured pearl shall be given, this applies also in the event of a written presentation.
 Do not abbreviate.
-If a saltwater cultured pearl can be purchased without personally viewing the product, (e.g., advertising (5.4) in direct mail, catalogues, online services, televised shopping programmes, etc.) explanation shall be made that it is a cultured pearl in the presentation and/or description of the product prior to the close of the sale.
+If a saltwater cultured pearl can be purchased without personally viewing the product, (e.g., advertising (5.4) in direct mail, catalogues, online services, televised shopping programmes, etc.) explanation shall be made that it is a saltwater cultured pearl in the presentation and/or description of the product prior to the close of the sale.